JDASoftwareGroup/kartothek/docs/guide/getting_started.rst

 .. admonition:: Scheduling backends

-    The import path of this function already gives us a hint about the general structuring of the ``kartothek`` modules.
+    The import path of this function already gives us a hint about the general structuring of the Kartothek modules.
 In :mod:`kartothek.io` we have all the building blocks to build data pipelines that read and write from/to storages.
     The next module level (e.g. ``eager``) describes the scheduling backend.

-    The scheduling backends `currently supported` by kartothek are:
+    The scheduling backends `currently supported` by Kartothek are:

     - ``eager`` runs all execution immediately and on the local machine.
     - ``iter`` executes operations on the dataset using a generator/iterator interface.